Medina: Geography

 Medina is located in the Hejaz region which is a 200 km wide strip between the Nafud desert and the Red Sea.
-Located approximately 720 km northwest of Riyadh which is at the center of the Saudi desert, the city is 250 km away from the west coast of Saudi Arabia and at an elevation of approximately 620 m above sea level.
+Located approximately 720 km northwest of Riyadh which is at the centre of the Saudi desert, the city is 250 km away from the west coast of Saudi Arabia and at an elevation of approximately 620 m above sea level.
 It lies at 39º36' longitude east and 24º28' latitude north.
 It covers an area of about 589 km2.
-The city has been divided into twelve districts, 7 of which have been categorized as urban districts, while the other 5 have been categorized as suburban.
+The city has been divided into twelve districts, 7 of which have been categorised as urban districts, while the other 5 have been categorised as suburban.

 Elevation

-Like most cities in the Hejaz region, Medina is situated at a very high elevation.
-Almost three times as high as Mecca, the city is situated at 620 m above sea level.
+Like most cities in the Hejaz region, Medina is situated at a relatively high elevation.
+Almost two times as high as Mecca, the city is situated at 620 m above sea level.
 Mount Uhud is the highest peak in Medina and is 1,077 m tall.